mcode/request-generator/README.md

 ### Workflow

 The Request Generator's main purpose is to provide the capability to send CDS hooks to and receive/display cards from a CDS service like the [REMS Admin](https://github.com/mcode/rems-admin).
-After launching the app, the main workflow consists of selecting a patient, selecting a medication for that patient, and then submitting the medication request to the REMS admin.
+After launching the app, the main workflow consists of selecting a patient and then selecting a medication for that patient.
+The selected medication can be sent to the [pharmacy system](https://github.com/mcode/pims) to kick off the REMS workflow, though it is not necessary if you just want to explore.

+The next step is to submit the patient and medication information to the REMS Admin.
 The REMS admin will respond with a set of cards indicating whether the selected medication has a REMS program, with links to fill out necessary forms if it does have one.
 The workflow then continues from the request generator to the [REMS SMART on FHIR app](https://github.com/mcode/rems-smart-on-fhir), which handles filling out forms and fulfilling requirements.

 The Request Generator also manages tasks, which can be used to defer forms to be completed later, or to assign forms to specific parties.
 Tasks can be handled in the `tasks` tab and can be created from cards that are returned from the REMS Admin.
 Some cards will have a suggestion to create a task for completing a form, and clicking on the suggestion button will automatically create a task resource.

 For patients, the Reqest Generator has a patient portal which allows users to view their in progress medications, tasks that are assigned to them, and information about their prescriptions.
 The patient portal is mainly used to allow patients to fill out required forms by launching them from a task or in-progress form into the REMS SMART on FHIR app.

+Information about the status of the prescription and the status of the REMS approval can be viewed directly in the Request Generator.
+Panels with the status information can be viewed in both the main app and the patient portal.

 ## Routes